alexberriman/newtondb/README.md

 }
 ```

-To describe the assertion in code, you can also pass a `string` as the first argument and your `function` as the second:
+You can optionally pass through a `string` as the first argument and a `function` as the second to describe your assertion:

 ```ts
 try {